bluerobotics/ardusub-gitbook/hardware/components.md

 - Streaming HD video to the surface computer
 - Relaying communications between the autopilot and the Surface Computer via Ethernet communications

 The companion computer must be running the [Companion Computer Software](/getting-started/installation.md/raspberry-pi) to function correctly with ArduSub.
-Currently, only the Raspberry Pi 3 is supported for use with the Companion Computer Software.
+Currently, only the Raspberry Pi 3 model B (not yet B+) is supported for use with the Companion Computer Software.

 ### Camera